minisbett/ultimate-osu-server-switcher/docs/newreadme.md

 <a href="https://minisbett.github.io/ultimate-osu-server-switcher"><img width=128 height=128 align="right" src="https://minisbett.github.io/ultimate-osu-server-switcher/images/icon.png"></a>

-# Ultimate Osu Server Switcher
+# Ultimate Osu Server Switcher V2

 The Ultimate Osu Server Switcher is a server switcher that allows you to switch between osu!bancho and a variety of private servers.

+These features are currently implemented:

+- Switching the server with one click
+- Switch n' Start by holding Ctrl when clicking on «Connect»
+- Automatically closing and re-starting osu when switching the server
+- Expanded Discord RPC to show what server you are playing on
+- Minimizing to the system tray to avoid loading times on every start
-It features many nice stuff like an Account Manager that automatically switches your account data when switching the server.
+- An Account Manager to automatically switch your account when switching server

 # How it works